-- 1. Verify all cable runs are secured.
-If installed in a mobile installation, use wire ties or other non-conductive fasteners to prevent chafing or damage from movement and vibration. - 2.
-Verify strain reliefs or grommets are in place to prevent damage to the wiring where it passes through walls/bulkheads or other openings. - 3.
+- 1. Verify all cable runs are secured. - 2.
+Verify strain reliefs or grommets are in place to prevent damage to the wiring or conduit where it passes through walls or other openings. - 3.
 After verifying all AC connections are correct and all inverter AC terminal screws are torqued to 16 in lbf (1.8 N-m), replace the AC wiring access cover and the covers on the main electrical/distribution panel.

-2.5.6 AC Wiring Configuration (ME2012, ME2512, and ME3112 models)
+2.5.6 AC Wiring Configuration

-The following table provides the different wiring configurations for installing and connecting the AC conductors into and out of the ME2012, ME2512, and ME3112 model inverters (see Figures 2-11 to 2-15 for installation diagrams showing these configurations).
-Refer to Table 2-4 (and Figures 2-16 & 2-17) for the ME2000 models.
+The following table provides the different wiring configurations for installing and connecting the AC conductors into and out of the inverters (see Figures 2-11 to 2-14 for installation diagrams showing these configurations).